harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Doc reference [here](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/#set-trigger-conditions)

-### how to get full 40 character Git SHA into our pipeline.
+### How to get full 40 character Git SHA into our pipeline?

 you can use expression to Git Commit SHA: